My Money Management Routine

 Review Annual Inflows, Outflows, and Growth

-At the end of every year, I take a look at my overall earnings, spending, and growth in conjunction with my husband’s to see how much we made, spent, and put away for retirement over the course of a year.
+At the end of the year, I review my overall earning, spending, and growth alongside my husband’s to assess the progress we’ve made holistically.
 Our primary goal right now is to balance saving for our future while allowing ourselves to enjoy the present.
 To us that means building some breathing room into our budget to enjoy good food, travel, buy gifts for people we love, donate, and expand our family.

-I’ve incorporated several different charts and graphs into my spreadsheet to gain quick insights from areas we review in detail.
-For example, this pie chart lives on the expenses tab and shows what percentage of my total spending was related to each category.
+I’ve incorporated several different charts and graphs into my spreadsheet to gain quick insights and then we drill down where we feel like more context is necessary.
+This pie chart lives on the expenses tab and shows what percentage of went to each category.

 Here are a couple of things I learned from this chart after a 3 minute review: